Ayla Malik: Disqualification

 On 30 July 2013, Ayla Malik was disqualified by a two-member Election Tribunal (ET) of Lahore High Court (LHC) Rawalpindi Bench over submitting her fake intermediate degree before the Election Commission of Pakistan (CEC).
-During hearing the petition, the ET LHC, comprising Justice Mamoon Rasheed and Justice Ayesha A Malik, laid down its verdict declaring Ayla Malik as ineligible for contesting the bye-polls.
+During the hearing of the petition, the ET LHC, consisting of Justice Mamoon Rasheed and Justice Ayesha A Malik, laid down its verdict declaring Ayla Malik ineligible for contesting the bye-polls.

 Media experience

-Malik anchored a Current Affairs program name as Situation Room with Ayla Malik on Dunya News.
+Malik anchored a Current Affairs program called Situation Room with Ayla Malik on Dunya News.